Renan Contar

+Renan Barbosa Contar ([ʁeˈnɐ̃ kõˈtaʁ]; born 25 December 1983) is a Brazilian politician and military man, having served as state deputy for Mato Grosso do Sul from 2019 to 2023, representing the state in the 11th legislature of the Legislative Assembly of Mato Grosso do Sul.
+Captain of the Brazilian Army, He graduated from the Agulhas Negras Military Academy in 2006, after passing through the Army Cadet Preparatory School.
+In his political career, he was elected in 2018 by the Social Liberal Party (PSL) and, in 2022, he joined the Brazilian Labor Renewal Party (PRTB).
+Influenced by figures such as Jair Bolsonaro, Capitão Contar has a strong presence in the field of conservative politics.
+He is married to Iara Diniz Contar and lives in Campo Grande, Mato Grosso do Sul.

 He is fluent in English and Spanish.

 State deputy

 In 2018, Contar ran in his first election and was the most voted state deputy of Mato Grosso do Sul.
 In the Legislative Assembly of Mato Grosso do Sul, he guided his actions by defending themes such as: the fight against corruption, tax cuts and a safer state.

 Private life

 Son of René Roberto Contar and Miriam Machado Barbosa Contar, both of them advised him to choose the city of Campo Grande to live after training at the Military Academy of Agulhas Negras (AMAN), in order to continue the work related to his family roots.
 A work started by his paternal grandfather, Mr. Arif Contar, a Lebanese that came to Brazil at the beginning of the last century.
-Settled in the capital, the family was one of the pioneers in the development of the region.
+After settling in the capital, the family became one of the pioneers in the region's development.
 Contar is married to Iara Diniz.

-He has always been interested in sports and motorcycling, having traveled 18 countries in America on his motorbike.
-In one of these adventures, he reaches the borders of America such as Ushuaia (Argentina) and Alaska (United States).
+He has always had a passion for sports and motorcycling, having traveled through 18 countries in the Americas on his motorbike.
+In one of these adventures, he reaches the borders of America, such as Ushuaia (Argentina) and Alaska (United States).